 Schmidt telescope at Kiso Observatory, University of Tokyo

-The CMOS sensors developed by Canon deliver high sensitivity, high image quality and produces little noise due to heating.
-The size of each pixel is 19µm* x 19 µm, an area that is more than 10 times the pixel size of conventional 30-megapixel class digital cameras.
+The CMOS sensors developed by Canon deliver high sensitivity and high image quality, and produce little noise due to heating.
+The size of each pixel is 19µm*2 x 19 µm, an area more than 10 times the size of one pixel on a conventional 30-megapixel class digital camera.
 Enlarging the size of each pixel helps to improve light-gathering efficiency, thereby enabling it to capture faint light emitted from celestial bodies.
-A technology to reduce noise due to the larger pixel size was also developed concurrently to achieve both ultra-high sensitivity as well as low noise.
-In addition, the new camera system is also compact in size as there is no need for a special cooling device even at normal temperature.
-Equipped with 84 ultra-high-sensitivity CMOS sensors, Tomo-e Gozen delivers an ultra-high resolution of approximately 190 megapixels while enabling ultra-wide-field video images covering 20 square degrees* to be captured.
+Technology to reduce noise due to the larger pixel size was also developed concurrently to achieve both ultra-high sensitivity as well as low noise.
+Eliminating the need for special cooling equipment for noise reduction also made the camera system more compact.
+Equipped with 84 ultra-high-sensitivity CMOS sensors, Tomo-e Gozen delivers an ultra-high resolution of approximately 190 megapixels while enabling capture of ultra-wide-field video images covering 20 square degrees*3.

 In October 2019, Tomo-e Gozen went into full-fledged operation.
-Making a number of iterative shifts in its wide field of view, it recorded videos of the entire sky.
-The system plans to perform all-night shoots for about 100 days a year, which will help to significantly increase the probability of capturing important transient phenomena.
-In fact, it has already produced results including the discovery of supernovae* and near-Earth asteroids during the trial period, and there are high expectations for its employment in unprecedented large-scale space exploration in future.
+Making a number of iterative shifts to its field of view, it conducted a video survey of the entire sky.
+The Observatory plans to use it to perform all-night shoots about 100 times a year, which will help to significantly increase the probability of capturing important transient phenomena.
+In fact, discovered a number of supernovae* and near-Earth asteroids, raising hopes of new discoveries about the universe through large-scale video survey.